MikeMcQuaid/mikemcquaid.com/talks.markdown

 <script async class="speakerdeck-embed" data-id="5ed38c70ab6c0131cbe70e9464dacf0d" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>

+### How I Got Into Programming
+A brief overview of how I got involved with programming and ended up working as a software engineer.
+Presented at [GitHub Patchwork Edinburgh](https://github.com/blog/1907-patchwork-edinburgh) in 2014.

+<script async class="speakerdeck-embed" data-id="e4ae29503d990132b6be56cb37b563fb" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>

 ### Career Hacks for Software Engineers
 How people in the technology industry can get paid better and get their dream job by learning from my career mistakes.
 Presented at [The University of Edinburgh CompSoc](https://comp-soc.com/) and [TechMeetup Edinburgh](http://techmeetup.co.uk/) in 2014.